Subject: The Top 10 Exercises for building muscle.

 #9) Farmer Carries

-Farmer carries are often overlooked which is too bad because they are a total body lift that pumps up your arms beyond belief.
+A.K.K Farmer Walks are often overlooked which is too bad because they are a total body lift that pumps up your arms beyond belief.

 Farmer carries are simple: